4 Unorthodox Books The Most Successful People Have Read Twice

 Advertisement

-I’m one of those readers that always looks for practical steps and takeaways.
+I’m one of those readers who always looks for practical steps and takeaways.
 I’m all for philosophy and changing my perspective about anything, but unless and until I have some concrete steps that I can take on a daily basis, a book doesn’t seem life-changing to me.
+This one did.

 Advertisement